fracpete/rsync4j/java/README.md

 ```

 ## Java
-Here is an example of configuring and running rsync from within Java:
+Here is an example of configuring and running `rsync` from within Java, only
+outputting the data from stdout/stderr after the process completes:

 ```java
 import com.github.fracpete.rsync4j.RSync;